paezha/Accessibility-Food-Banks-Hamilton/README.md

 insecurity than before (Niles et al. 2020; Wolfson and Leung 2020).
 Most recently in May 2020, Canada recorded 14.7% of its population living in food insecurity in the past 30 days (Statistics Canada 2020b).
-Considering the negative mental and physical health effects associated with food insecurity, increases in food insecurity rates due to the pandemic, signal a change in the food environment with potential damages to population health during the course of the pandemic and beyond (Niles et al. 2020).
+Considering the negative mental and physical health effects, increases in food insecurity rates due to the onset of COVID-19, signal a change in the food environment with potential damages to population health during the course of the pandemic and beyond (Niles et al. 2020).
 Recent data[5] from FBC showed that 52% of member food banks reported an increase in usage in March of 2020 when initial lockdown restrictions were put in place across much of the country.
 The pandemic also created significant staffing issues with 42% of food banks reporting a reduction in volunteers.
 However, 53% of food banks later reported a decrease in use into the summer of 2020 which FBC members attributed to emergency financial support programs from the federal government.
 Nevertheless, some of these benefit programs were temporary.
 Although more recent statistics on food bank use in Hamilton in 2020 and 2021 are not yet available, data from the Daily Bread Food Bank in neighbouring Toronto for August 2020 shows visits climbing 51% year-over-year in that city[6], which suggests that many households in Hamilton are likely to turn to food bank services to meet their needs.

 In terms of geography, previous research conducted at the provincial scale using data from the 2011-2012 CCHS found that the prevalence of